Implicitly Bayesian Prediction Rules in Deep Learning

 TL;DR: This paper introduces a framework thinking about and quantifying Bayesian-ness of arbitrary, potentially black-box, predictive algorithms.

 Abstract: The Bayesian approach leads to coherent updates of predictions under new data, which makes adhering to Bayesian principles appealing in decision-making contexts.
-Traditionally, integrating Bayesian principles in complex models like deep learning involves setting priors and approximating posteriors, despite the lack of direct parameter interpretation.
-In this paper, we rethink this approach and consider what characterises a Bayesian prediction rule.
-Algorithms meeting these criteria can be deemed implicitly Bayesian — they make the same predictions as some Bayesian model, without explicitly manifesting priors and posteriors.
-We propose how to evaluate a prediction rule's proximity to implicit Bayesianism, introduce results illustrating its benefits, and empirically test it across multiple prediction strategies.
+Traditionally, integrating Bayesian principles into models like deep neural networks involves setting priors on parameters and approximating posteriors.
+This is done despite the fact that, typically, priors on parameters reflect any prior beliefs only insofar as they dictate function space behaviour.
+In this paper, we rethink this approach and consider what properties characterise a prediction rule as being Bayesian.
+Algorithms meeting such criteria can be deemed implicitly Bayesian — they make the same predictions as some Bayesian model, without explicitly manifesting priors and posteriors.
+We argue this might be a more fruitful approach towards integrating Bayesian principles into deep learning.
+In this paper, we propose how to measure how close a general prediction rule is to being implicitly Bayesian, and empirically evaluate multiple prediction strategies using our approach.
+We also show theoretically that agents relying on non-implicitly Bayesian prediction rules can be easily exploited in adversarial betting settings.

 Submission Number: 12